 Like I said, it is still under construction.
 One side of the hill is still being developed.
 Parking areas and roads are still being paved too, so some places are less attractive.
 But it’s just for now, and the construction isn’t too much of an eyesore.

-In all, Umikaji Terrace was a wonderful way to spend the last day in Okinawa with his family, and I’m glad we could all check out the new Umikaji Terrace.
+In all, Umikaji Terrace was a wonderful way to spend the last day in Okinawa, and I’m glad we could check out the new Umikaji Terrace.

 Access and stay